OpenSTL/momoney/CONTRIBUTING.md

 2. Execute `source .venv\bin\activate` to enter the virtual environment in your terminal.
 This only applies to this terminal, you must run this for each terminal you wish to use pelican from.
+3. Execute `pip install -r requirements.txt` to install pelican and its pre-requisites.
-3. Execute `make devserver` to generate the pelican site in the `output` directory and start serving it on [http://localhost:8000](http://localhost:8000).
+4. Execute `make devserver` to generate the pelican site in the `output` directory and start serving it on [http://localhost:8000](http://localhost:8000).
-4. Modify files and they will be immediately updated in the served version.
+5. Modify files and they will be immediately updated in the served version.
-5. When complete, run `make stopserver` to stop the running server.
+6. When complete, run `make stopserver` to stop the running server.

 ### Windows